CERT-Polska/mwdb-core/docs/setup-and-configuration.rst

 Alternative setup using Docker Compose
 --------------------------------------

-The most quick way setup MWDB is to just clone the repository and use Docker-Compose.
+The quickest way setup MWDB is to just clone the repository and use Docker-Compose.
 We recommend this method **only for testing** because it can be a bit more difficult to install extensions and integrate with other services.
-MWDB instance configured that way is production-ready.

 .. code-block:: console